 Medical Laboratory Technologist (MLT) is a vital member of the healthcare team.
-MLTs are licensed healthcare professionals who with the use of microscopes, chemical analyzers and other high-tech instruments, carefully analyzing samples of patients’ tissues and bodily fluids and convey what they find to a patient’s doctor to aid in the diagnosis, treatment and prevention of diseases.
+MLTs are licensed healthcare professionals who with the use of microscopes, chemical analyzers and other high-tech instruments, carefully analyzing samples of patients’ tissues and bodily fluids to aid in the diagnosis, monitoring, treatment, and prevention of diseases.
 MLT’s perform, develop, evaluate, correlate and assure accuracy and validity of complex laboratory testing.
 A major role of the MLT is to perform quality control assessment of testing techniques and analyzers to ensure accuracy of results.
-There are three main fields of medical laboratory technology studies; general MLT, cytotechnologist, and clinical genetic technologist.
-This field of study requires an in-depth understanding of the biological and chemical sciences.
+Strong communication skills and the ability to demonstrate professionalism and cultural awareness and safety are required as interaction with other healthcare professionals and patients is a key role.

 Medical laboratory technologists should be detailed oriented, a critical thinker and be able to work independently and as a team.
 MLTs also play a leadership role in supervising medical laboratory assistants.
 The MLT professional is expected to work shift work, weekends and may be on call.

 There are three main programs of medical laboratory technology studies;

 - general MLT which includes clinical biochemistry, clinical haematology, clinical histotechnology, clinical microbiology, and transfusion medicine,

 - diagnostic cytology, and